-Cuernavaca has numerous tourist attractions.
-Its Cathedral, built by Franciscan missionaries in the 16th Century, is among the oldest churches still in use on the North American continent.
-The Palacio de Cortez, which sits beside Cuernavaca’s Zocalo (central public square), was indeed constructed at the behest of the Spanish Conquistador of Mexico, Hernan Cortez in the 16th Century.
-It now houses a historical museum as well as a moving mural by the famous 20th Century painter, Diego Rivera.
+- Cuernavaca has numerous tourist attractions, like its cathedral, built by Franciscan missionaries in the 16th century.
+It is among the oldest churches still in use on the North American continent.
+The Palacio de Cortez, which sits beside Cuernavaca’s Zocalo (central public square), was constructed in the 16th century at the request of the Spanish Conquistador of Mexico, Hernan Cortez.
+Today, it houses a historical museum as well as a mural by the famous 20th Century painter, Diego Rivera.

-The sister city relationship between Denver and Cuernavaca dates back to 1983.
-Since then, residents of both cities have benefited from the cultural, educational and personal exchanges that the relationship has promoted.
+- Since becoming Denver’s sixth sister city in 1983, residents of both cities have benefited from the cultural, educational and personal exchanges that the relationship has promoted.